Make Your Class Accessible

 For a student to receive test proctoring accommodations, the student must:

 - be registered with the Student Disability Resource Center

-- complete a proctor request form at least seven days before the scheduled exam date
+- submit a proctor request form at least 5 business days before the scheduled exam date

 - have notified their instructor about their accommodations